Conferences / Podcasts

 In this talk we’ll define what architecture means for the frontend, dispel some commonly-held myths, and look at specific tools and techniques on a scale from micro to macro that you can use today to keep your app from turning into that infamous ball of mud.

-This talk was given at Agent Conf, FrontCon (YouTube), React Finland (YouTube), and React Not a Conf (YouTube).
+This talk was given at Agent Conf (YouTube), FrontCon (YouTube), React Finland (YouTube), and React Not a Conf (YouTube).

 Independent deployment of the frontend with Docker and Kubernetes

 Why would you even want to move to a microfrontends architecture?
 You’ll learn the motivation, core concepts and principles behind microservices, how they can help your frontend team work more efficiently, and the tradeoffs that are normally involved when you try to apply them to single-page applications.
 Luckily, Docker and Kubernetes can alleviate a lot of these issues, and we’ll walk through a minimal but concrete example of building a microfrontends architecture with these tools on your local machine.
 Finally, you’ll see how you could migrate gradually and what it takes to bring this architecture to production.
 No previous knowledge of Docker or Kubernetes is required.

 This talk was given at JS Kongress.